Career Advice

 More serious behavior, such as illegal activity, should most likely be reported to a supervisor.
 Otherwise, you could be putting yourself in jeopardy.

-However, smaller issues, such as a co-worker arriving to work a few minutes late or a co-worker who uses social media during work hours, may require some more thought before snitching.
+However, minor issues, such as a co-worker arriving to work a few minutes late or using social media during work hours, may require more thought before snitching.

 Also, consider your motivation for telling.
 If you don’t like a particular co-worker and you hope that co-worker will get fired, you may want to think twice about whether or not it is worth snitching over.